-Why did God prohibit some conflicts in the Bible?
+Why did God forbid some conflicts in the Bible?

-Let’s discuss why God may have also forbidden war.
+Let’s discuss why God might have forbade war.

-- When the fight for God’s justice was not waged.
-Israel fought in battle to further its own objectives, not to wreak God’s vengeance on the bad bordering nations (2 Chronicles 12:1-8, 2 Chronicles 21:1-20).
+- When the fight was not for God’s justice.
+Israel fought in battle to further its own goals, not to take God’s vengeance on the wicked neighboring nations (2 Chronicles 12:1-8; 2 Chronicles 21:1-20).

-- When he didn’t have good intentions, King Saul’s main goal in fighting the Amalekites wasn’t to serve God, but to make a name for himself and become famous (1 Samuel 15).
+- When he didn’t have good intentions, King Saul’s main goal in fighting the Amalekites was not to serve God, but to make a name for himself and become famous (1 Samuel 15).

-- When the war began on erroneous grounds.
-The conflict’s goal was to instill fear in people.
-Some of Judah’s kings relied on their military might as a kind of self-defense, rather than on God alone (Isaiah 31:1-3).
+- When the war began for the wrong reasons.
+The purpose of the conflict was to instill fear in the people.
+Some of Judah’s kings relied on their military might as a form of self-defense instead of relying on God alone (Isaiah 31:1-3).
 The result?
 Because they lacked faith that God would protect and fight for them, they were conquered by other nations (Psalm 20:7, Psalm 33:16-17, Psalm 144:1-2).

-- When the nation’s borders are extended as a result of conflict.
-Israel sought kingdoms and opponents over whom they had no claim or divine mandates (Deuteronomy 2:9, Deuteronomy 2:19, Judges 11:12–27).
+- When the nation’s borders are expanded as a result of conflict.
+Israel sought out kingdoms and adversaries over which they had no claim or divine mandate (Deuteronomy 2:9, Deuteronomy 2:19, Judges 11:12-27).

 But didn’t Jesus say, “Blessed are the peacemakers”?

-In the Sermon on the Mount, Jesus delivered several beatitudes, including “Blessed are the peacemakers because they will be called sons of God” (Matt.
-5:9).
-This poem is often referenced to support pacifism.
-However, Jesus differentiated between “peacemaking” and “pacifism.”
+In the Sermon on the Mount, Jesus gave several beatitudes, including “Blessed are the peacemakers, for they shall be called sons of God” (Mt 5:9).
+This verse is often cited in support of pacifism.
+However, Jesus distinguished between “peacemaking” and “pacifism.

-Jesus was not a pacifist, but He did strive for peace.
-The fact that He expelled the moneylenders from the temple demonstrates that He was not always against violence (John 2:15).
+Jesus was not a pacifist, but he did seek peace.
+The fact that He drove the moneylenders out of the temple shows that He was not always against violence (John 2:15).

-Even though Romans 12:18 says we should always try to find peace, there are times when conflict is necessary and legal to protect human life and stop evil.
+Although Romans 12:18 says we should always strive for peace, there are times when conflict is necessary and lawful to protect human life and stop evil.